Fishers

 As with other weasels, Fishers have long, slender bodies and a low profile when moving along the ground.
 Their coat is dark brown, dense, and glossy.
 Males are typically larger than females, measuring about 3 feet and weighing up to 20 pounds.

-The tapering tail of a fisher can account for one-third (12–16 inches) of its length.
-Their legs are short and stout.
-Fishers have partially retractable claws that make them agile and speedy tree climbers, capable of jumping up to 7 feet between trees.
+Their tapering tail can account for one-third (12–16 inches) of its length.
+Retractable claws on their short, stout legs make them agile and speedy tree climbers, capable of jumping up to 7 feet between trees.

 Fisher Behavior